project-repo/cagebreak/README.md

 Fixed bugs are to be assigned a number and summarized inside Bugs.md for future reference independent of github, in case this service is unavailable.

+### Security Bugs

+Should you want to get in touch with the developers of cagebreak to report a security vulnerability or a different issue confidentially, contact `cagebreak @ project-repo . co`.

+We will try to respond to everything that is not obvious spam.

+Please encrypt your email with the appropriate [GPG key](keys/cagebreak@project-repo.co.pub).

+  * B15B92642760E11FE002DE168708D42451A94AB5

+Note that the key is signed by cagebreak signing keys.

+If you want us to answer by GPG-encrypted mail, please include your own public key or provide the fingerprint and directions to obtain the key.

 ## Changelog